thomasletsch/openhab-addons/bundles/org.openhab.binding.bisecuregateway/README.md

 When calling the auto discovery the gateway is discovered first.
 You should then correct the username and password for the BiSecure gateway and call the device discovery for the BiSecure binding again.
 Then all your attached devices should be discovered.

+If auto discovery fails (e.g. because of network problems etc) you can add a BiSecure Gateway thing manually and set the gatewayAddress and gatewayId in the configuration properties manually.

 We are currently investigating problem with auto discovery while running under docker.

 ## Thing Configuration